 - The way in which students are assessed will vary according to the learning objectives of each module.
 Some modules are assessed solely through project work or written assignments.
 Others are assessed through a combination of coursework and end of semester examinations.
-Details of how each module is assessed are shown in the Student Handbook which is provided to all students during their first year induction.
+Details of how each module is assessed is shown in the BSW Student Handbook which is provided to all students during their first year induction.

-As students progress through their course at Queen’s they will receive general and specific feedback about their work from a variety of sources including lecturers, module co-ordinators, practice teachers and on-site supervisors, personal tutors, advisers of study and peers.
+As students’ progress through their course at Queen’s they will receive general and specific feedback about their work from a variety of sources including lecturers, module co-ordinators, practice teachers and on-site supervisors, personal tutors, advisers of study and peers.
 University students are expected to engage with reflective practice and to use this approach to improve the quality of their work.

 - Feedback may be provided in a variety of forms including written and verbal in relation to your academic assignments and work undertaken during your practice learning opportunity.
 Once you have reviewed your feedback, you will be encouraged to identify and implement further improvements to the quality of your work.
 You may also access specialist support services such as Careers, Employability and Skills or the Learning Development Service.

-The School is located within a recently renovated building, with state of the art teaching and learning facilities, together with dedicated student space including a large common room.
+The School is located within a renovated building, with state of the art teaching and learning facilities, together with dedicated student space including a large common room.
 The teaching facilities enable an interactive learning environment.

 English Language Requirements